abdullah38rcc/Matlab-FingerPrint-Recognition/ReadMe.txt

+This Programme Devlopped By Matlab V 2012
+To Try This Programme Djust Start :  FP.p

 In order to obtain the complete source code please visit: http://matlab-recognition-code.com/fingerprint-recognition-system-full-source-code/
 % Please Donate to obtain the complete source code please visit